react-navigation/react-navigation.github.io/docs/navigation-options.md

+---
+id: navigation-options
+title:
-# Screen Navigation Options
+sidebar_label: Configuring Navigation Options
+---

-Each screen can configure several aspects about how it gets presented in parent navigators.
+Each screen can configure various aspects about how it gets presented in parent navigators.
+You can configure

-#### Two Ways to specify each option

 **Static configuration:** Each navigation option can either be directly assigned: